Making payments on time is an important part of managing your credit card - it shows you can manage your finances

 Providing there are no restrictions on your credit card account, Faster Payments made between 8am and 4pm, Monday to Friday, will be completed and available for you to use within 2 hours of us receiving cleared funds from your bank.
 Outside of these hours, or on a weekend/bank holiday, your payment will be completed and available for you to use by 10am on the next business day.

 Pay by cheque

-Please make your cheque payable to MBNA EBL - remember to write your card number on the front of all cheques along with your name and address on the reverse.
+Please make your cheque payable to MBNA Limited - remember to write your card number on the front of all cheques along with your name and address on the reverse.
 Post your cheque together with the completed bank giro slip (at the bottom of your statement) to: